Has The Hundred been a success?

 That does not mean The Hundred is perfect - far from it.

 Some crowds were rowdier than you would want for a family occasion - family stands and alcohol-free zones could become more prominent.
 The strange regularity of pitch invaders during the men's group stage was depressing.
-The disparity in pay between women and men needs to be address too.
+The disparity in pay between women and men needs to be addressed too.

 And the question remains as to how The Hundred fits into the English cricket calendar.